-Since everything is energy and energy needs to flow freely, by cluttering your environment with stuff, and by refusing to let go of everything that no longer serves you, you create a lot of stagnant energy in your environment and you take the life out of your life.
+Since everything is energy and energy needs to flow freely, by cluttering your environment with stuff, and by refusing to let go of everything that no longer serves you, you create a lot of stagnant energy, not only in your environment, but also in your body and your life.
+And this stagnant energy will eventually take the life out of your life.

-The stuff you have, the material things you possess, and all the clutter you have been accumulating in your life up until this moment says nothing about your value or self-worth.
-It only says that you are someone who likes to gather a lot stuff.
-That’s all it says.
+The stuff you have, the material things you possess, and all the clutter you have been accumulating in your life up until this moment say nothing about your value or self-worth.
+It only shows that you are someone who likes to gather a lot of stuff.